seanKenkeremath/lords-and-lads/README.md

 A Lad cannot make a Lord drink unless the current turn is an Uprising and they have successfully hit the Uprising nail.
 If a Lad attempts to give a Lord a drink they must take the drink themselves and they forfeit the ability to give out a drink that turn.

-The final strike of a starting nail is considered a strike made as a Lord as long as there are less than the max amount of Lords since that player becomes a Lord simultaneously to striking the nail.
+The final strike of a starting nail is considered a strike made as a Lord as long as there are is an open seat in the House of Lords since that player becomes a Lord simultaneously to striking the nail.
+If that strike finishes their starting nail but the House of Lords is full, a drink may still be given out, but it may only be given out as a Lad since that player has not yet ascended.

-If a player's starting nail was already hammered in when the turn began and they ascended to the rank of Lord this turn through Uprising or another Lord being demoted they may give out a drink as if they had finished their starting nail that turn.
+If a player's starting nail was already hammered in when the turn began and they ascended to the rank of Lord this turn through Uprising or another Lord being demoted, then they may give out a drink as if they had finished their starting nail that turn.
+In other words, they may give out a drink as a Lord.

 The final strike of the game (the last center nail) is considered a strike made as a rank even higher than Lord.
 In this case all other players must drink.